 Visit the City of Boston's Reopening Page

 The state has updated guidance on the Reopening Massachusetts website.
 The City of Boston also continues to update City-specific guidance on the reopening website.
-Massachusetts residents over the age of two must now wear a face covering in public.
-There is now a "Safer at Home Advisory" in effect in Massachusetts.

 Sign up for City of Boston COVID-19 text alerts available in 11 langaugages.
 Residents can text the following keywords to 888-777 to opt-in to alerts in the languages below: